oddwiki/oddwiki.github.io/_characters/squeek.md

   > **Alf:** Squeek’s Oddysee will use a special controller called a Brain Slurg.
 You insert the Brain Slurg in your ear and it takes over control of your body.
 It’s immersive!

   This is in fact [a reference to Futurama](https://www.youtube.com/watch?v=NOof2wTf2a4), in which one of the characters gets possessed by a brain slug.

+# Images

+{% capture descrip %}
+A piece of concept art, drawn by <a href="/irl/silvioaebischer">Silvio Aebischer</a>, supposedly depicting Squeek.
+It was never confirmed whether this is really the character or not.
+{% endcapture %}

+{% include figure.html url="/imgs/squeek/Squeek_concept_art.webp" text=descrip %}

 # References